getappmap/appmap-js/docs/integrations/plantuml.md

 ### Comparing sequence diagrams

-When two AppMaps are similar, it can be useful to represent them as sequence diagrams and then compare them.
+When two AppMap Diagrams are similar, it can be useful to represent them as sequence diagrams and then compare them.
 This is most useful:

-1. To compare AppMaps of two different test cases, requests, or remote recordings.
+1. To compare AppMap Diagrams of two different test cases, requests, or remote recordings.
 1. To compare two different versions of the same AppMap - before and after a code change.

 Sequence diagram comparisons can be attached to GitHub Pull Requests to make it easier for reviewers to better understand changes in code.